 When teaching plant reproduction, spend time showing students that flowering plants can undergo sexual reproduction – they are not just asexual organisms!
 Comparing floral structures to human reproductive organs can help students appreciate that plants have sex too.
 This great video links may ideas of plant reproduction together to help students understand how apples are formed.

-GCSE worksheet showing students how to perform a floral dissection.
+GCSE flower dissection worksheet.
 Students dissect a flower and stick each floral part onto the sheet.
-Review this example of how to use the floral dissection practical in your lessons to see what the outcome will look like.
-This resource was contributed by Thomas Kitwood.
-(PDF)
+Review this old example of how to use the floral dissection practical in your lessons to see what the outcome will look like.

 Do plants have sex?